Connor Wright

 • Budgeting and Costs and Case Management Conferences, allocation, and interim hearings;

-• Wasted costs orders; and
+• Wasted costs orders.

 More broadly, Connor advises and represents clients in commercial matters arising out of contracts, data protection, nuisance and negligence.